Ohio Hanging Rock Preserve

 Scroll down to see entire preserve map

 Rare Opportunity.
-In the Arc’s 20 year history, we never before have had the opportunity to protect a block of forest of this scale.
-The first 600 acres came up for sale in 2016, and it was only recently that a second 150 acre tract that lies directly adjacent to the original became available as well!
-This is a singular opportunity to create a 750 acre preserve and protect the rich biodiversity of Ohio’s southern Appalachian Front.
+In the Arc’s 25 year history, never before were we able to protect a block of forest of this scale.
+The first 600 acres became available in 2016 and a second 150 acre tract came up for sale in 2018, enabling us to create a 750 acre preserve and protect the rich biodiversity of Ohio’s southern Appalachian Front.
 It was only affordable because both sellers were willing to offer the property to us at a substantial bargain sale.

 High Plant Diversity.
 This beautiful Appalachian hill country near the town of Minford has some of the most beautiful streams and lush wildflower displays we have ever seen in southeastern Ohio.
 Equally striking are the large sandstone outcrops at the higher elevations, sheltering many uncommon plants, including Mountain Laurel, Rose Shell Azalea, Pink Lady’s-slipper, Feather Bells, and the state listed Yellow Crown Beard.